Yandex Cloud

 4. On the bucket creation page:

-1. Enter a name for the bucket according to the naming requirements.
+1. Enter a name for the bucket as per the naming requirements.

 Warning

-Do not use buckets with periods in their names for connection.
+Do not use buckets with a dot in their name for connection.

 2. In the Object read access, Object listing access, and Read access to settings fields, select Restricted.